 - Personal contact details such as name, title, address, telephone numbers, personal/business email addresses and IP address.

 - Payment card information when you purchase our products or services.
-Payment by card is processed by our third-party processors which is Worldpay for payment via our sales office and Opayo for payments made through our online ordering tool
+Payment by card is processed by our third-party processors which is Worldpay from FIS for payment via our sales office and Opayo for payments made through our online ordering tool

 - Information about your use of our information and communications systems.